Observer Design over Hypercomplex Quaternions: INTRODUCTION

 Quaternions extend \(\RR\) and \(\CC\) to the division algebra \(\HH\), but—unlike \(\RR\) and \(\CC\)—multiplication in \(\HH\) is \emph{noncommutative}.
 This single feature alters standard observer machinery: right and left eigenvalues must be distinguished, and (on the right) eigenvalues are defined only up to \emph{quaternionic similarity classes}.
 Familiar scalar proxies—determinants, characteristic polynomials, a full Cayley–Hamilton theorem—do not carry over verbatim; even polynomial evaluation depends on whether coefficients act on the left or on the right, so \emph{left and right zeros need not coincide}.
 As a result, several classical constructions require new formulations when one works natively over \(\HH\); see, e.g., quaternionic stability~\cite{PereiraVettori2006} and linear algebra over \(\HH\)~\cite{Rodman2014}.

 In this paper, we develop an observer-focused, determinant–free framework built on \emph{observability} and its duality with controllability.
 We construct the observable companion (observability-form) realization directly from the observability matrix, link its right spectrum to companion-polynomial zeros, and derive a quaternionic \emph{Observer Ackermann formula} that assigns right–eigenvalue similarity classes using a desired real-coefficient polynomial.
-Throughout, we remain in the hypercomplex (scalar) model of \(\HH\) where signals, states, and operators live directly in $\HH.$ We work with the right spectra, and use left substitution for the companion polynomial—choices that make noncommutativity explicit and usable.
+Throughout, we remain in the hypercomplex (scalar) model of \(\HH\) where signals, states, and operators live directly in \(\HH\).
+We work with the right spectrum and use left substitution for the companion polynomial—choices that make noncommutativity explicit and usable.

-In aerospace and robotics applications, by contrast, quaternions are typically treated in their \emph{real \(4\)-vector (scalar–vector) form}, and observers/filters are implemented with purely real-vector operations and models \cite{MarkleyCrassidis2014}.
-These methods are highly effective for attitude estimation and remain the default in those domains.
+From the application viewpoint, quaternion-based models appear in several areas, but are often handled after conversion to real \(4\)-vector coordinates, especially in aerospace and robotics, where effective real-vector observers and filters are standard \cite{MarkleyCrassidis2014}.
+The purpose of the present paper is different: we show that observer design can also be developed \emph{directly over \(\HH\)} in a way that preserves the native hypercomplex structure.
+This matters precisely in settings where one wants to reason in terms of quaternionic spectra, similarity classes, companion forms, and central polynomial evaluation rather than through coordinate embeddings.

-Here, however, we adopt the \emph{hypercomplex} definition \(q\in\HH\) and work directly with quaternionic states and operators.
-This preserves the noncommutative algebra essential for right/left spectra and similarity classes, for companion/observability forms, and for a central (real-coefficient) polynomial calculus \(a(A)\) without coordinate artifacts.
-The viewpoint is also motivated by areas where the hypercomplex structure is intrinsic—e.g., quantum dynamics and control~\cite{daSilvaRouchon2008, MaLi25}, NMR/MRI pulse design~\cite{Emsley1992}, polarization/bivariate signal processing and color imaging~\cite{SPMag2023}, quaternion-valued filters \cite{TalebiWernerMandic20}, quantum computing \cite{Meglicki2008} and emerging quaternionic learning models~\cite{Takahashi2017, Parcollet2018}.
+Such a viewpoint is natural not only in quaternionic system theory itself, but also in areas where the hypercomplex structure is intrinsic or algorithmically meaningful, including quantum dynamics and control~\cite{daSilvaRouchon2008, MaLi25}, NMR/MRI pulse design~\cite{Emsley1992}, polarization/bivariate signal processing and color imaging~\cite{SPMag2023}, quaternion-valued filtering~\cite{TalebiWernerMandic20}, quantum computing~\cite{Meglicki2008}, and emerging quaternionic learning models~\cite{Takahashi2017, Parcollet2018}.
+Application-oriented quaternionic observer constructions for four-channel systems are discussed in~\cite{SebekEUROCAST2026}.

 We believe the observer results established here over \(\HH\)—including the observable companion construction and the quaternionic Observer Ackermann formula—are original.